-Some wonderful comic performances from just a few lovely Oscar Winning Best Actresses.
+Some wonderful comic performances from a few lovely Oscar Winners.

-So after some thought, I’m exploring just some of the comedy roles where Oscar Winning roles for actresses, have an equal if not greater role in the movie and a romance within the movie.
-Here looking at 5 retro comedy appearances from before 2000.
+After some thought, I’m exploring just some of the Best Actress comedy performances which won Oscars.
+With this looking at 5 retro comedy appearances from before 2000.

 Emma Thompson in The Tall Guy (1989)

 In the 1990s Emma Thompson was nominated for 3 Best Actress Oscars.
-She only won once in 1992, for her performance in Howards End (1992) in her role as Margaret Schlegel in the film adaptation of E. M. Forster book.
-However just three years previously she starred in a wee British romantic comedy, The Tall Guy with Jeff Goldblum as her love interest, Dexter King.
-He’s an American actor who falls for Thompson’s role as Kate, a nurse.
+She only won once in 1992, for her performance in Howards End (1992).
+This was for her role as Margaret Schlegel in the film adaptation of E. M. Forster’s book.
+However, just three years previously she had starred in a wee British romantic comedy, The Tall Guy with Jeff Goldblum as her love interest, Dexter King.
+He played an American actor who falls for Thompson’s role as Kate, a nurse.

 The pair meet after he is treated for hayfever, and fall in love after their first date where they decide to make love first, to get it out of the way.
-And start dating, after this rather energetic scene, which is definitely not for kids.
-After being fired, Dexter wins the leading role in a Andrew LLoyd Webber inspired musical based on The Elephant Man.
+After this rather energetic scene – which is definitely not for kids – they start dating.
+After being fired, Dexter wins the leading role in an Andrew Lloyd Webber inspired musical based on The Elephant Man.
 But then Dexter sleeps with his leading lady, and this is found out by the hyper-observant Kate.

 Glenda Jackson in A Touch of Class (1973)

-Basically she’s divorced, he’s married and after he makes his move on her she says she’ll only do the deed somewhere warmer.
-Then his wife turns up and cue complications after he says she’s his mother… hence the need for that rewrite.
-One to watch again, probably with my mother.
-And no doubt in a double bill, with a similar cast including those leads in Lost and Found (1979) which is neither a prequel or a sequel.
+Basically, she’s divorced, he’s married and after he makes his move on her she says she’ll only do the deed somewhere warmer.
+Then his wife turns up, cue complications after he says she’s his mother… hence the need for that rewrite.
+One to watch again, and probably with my mother.
+No doubt in a double bill, with a similar cast including Segal and Jackson in Lost and Found (1979) which is neither a prequel nor a sequel.

 Meryl Streep in Heartburn (1986)

-Twenty one times nominated – according to Wikipedia – yet only winning two Best Actress awards for Sophie’s Choice (1982) and The Iron Lady (2011) – means that Meryl easily leads the list of most nominated actress for this accolade.
-Her leading man in Heartburn (1986) is with another much nominated actor, Jack Nicholson in this bittersweet comedy drama movie.
+Twenty-one times nominated – according to Wikipedia – yet only winning two Best Actress awards for Sophie’s Choice (1982) and The Iron Lady (2011) – means that Meryl easily leads the list of most nominated actresses for this accolade.
+Her leading man in Heartburn (1986) is another much-nominated actor, Jack Nicholson in this bittersweet comedy-drama movie.

-It tells – in a much watered down version of the book – of Nora Ephron’s relationship and marriage with one of the reporters who uncovered the Watergate scandal, Carl Bernstein.
-Who was played by Dustin Hoffman in the movie on this, All The President’s Men (1976).
-If like me you relate to some history events via the movies.
-And would have been just weird if Hoffman had been cast in this movie, even if the names have been changed.
+It tells – in a much watered-down version of the book – of Nora Ephron’s relationship and marriage with one of the reporters who uncovered the Watergate scandal, Carl Bernstein.
+Bernstein was played by Dustin Hoffman in the movie on this subject in All The President’s Men (1976).
+If like me you relate to some historical events via the movies.
+It would have been just plain weird if Hoffman had been cast in this movie, even if the names have been changed.
 Especially with their appearances as a divorcing couple in Kramer vs Kramer (1979).

 Sissy Spacek in The Man with Two Brains (1983)

 Sissy Spacek won a role for Loretta Lynn in Coal Miner’s Daughter in 1980 but was also nominated many times.
-Six times to be exact, with her win leading to similar biopic role for Jessica Lange in a Best Actress nominated role in Sweet Dreams (1985).
+Six times to be exact, with her win leading to a similar biopic role for Jessica Lange in a Best Actress nominated role in Sweet Dreams (1985).
 Lange starred as Loretta Lynne’s fellow Country and Western singing star, Patsy Cline.
-For which Lange also gave a wonderfully, stirring performance.
+For which Lange also gave a wonderful, stirring performance.

 brain girl of his dreams…